Aave Lending Tax UK: HMRC Rules for DeFi Lending

 If your collateral ratio drops too low, Aave's liquidation mechanism forces a sale of your collateral to repay part of your debt.
 Someone calls liquidationCall() and your tokens are gone.

 This is arguably a disposal.
 You didn't choose to sell, but the tokens were disposed of at market value to cover your outstanding loan.
-HMRC would likely treat this as a capital gains event — proceeds being the market value at the time of liquidation, cost basis from your Section 104 pool.
+HMRC would likely treat this as a capital gains event, with proceeds being the market value at the time of liquidation, cost basis from your Section 104 pool.

 Flash loans